trevordmiller/github-pages-starter-kit/_site/README.md

 0. Install [Node + npm](https://nodejs.org/).
 0. Clone this project.
 0. Run `npm install` and `bower install` to get dependencies.
-0. Run `npm start`.
-This will run all of the gulp tasks (super fast), then run the jekyll build (painfully slow), then launch a live reloading BrowserSnc server for quick development.
+0. Run `gulp serve`.
+This will run all of the gulp tasks (super fast), then run the jekyll build (takes a bit), then launch a live reloading BrowserSnc server for quick development.
 You may need to kill and re-run `npm start` if you add a new directory/file to the project.

 ---